mytestrepofolder/textpad-mvc-project/README.md

 o	This is an online web app using which allows an user to add/edit text to a persistent store(HSQL). o	User can enter a Text Title (Max 50 char) and Description (Max 500) for the text which is saved to the DB by clicking on Save button.
-This title and text limit can be increased by modifying the insert Basic form validation for "null" check is provided on this fields. o	This app also calculates difficulty level of the Text entered  in the description field using fog index readability.
+This title and text limit can be increased by modifying the insert Basic form validation for "null" check is provided on this fields. o	This app also calculates difficulty level of the Text entered  in the description field using fog index readability. o	Added the option to detlete individual texts in the list.

 Build and Run Instructions: